aboutcode-org/scancode-toolkit/CONTRIBUTING.rst

    When you pull new code from git, rerun ./configure

-5. Now you can make your code changes in your local clone.
+6. Now you can make your code changes in your local clone.
    Please create new unit tests for your code.
 We love tests!

+7. An update to the ``CHANGELOG`` is required if any important changes are made that needs to be communicated such as:

+   * Changes in the API.

+   * Addition or deletion of CLI options.

+   * Addition of any new feature or any other miscellaneous changes to the program.

+8. If there is a code change, a significant document, or any other changes, you must update the ``AUTHORS`` to include your own name.

-6. When you are done with your changes, run all the tests.
+9. When you are done with your changes, run all the tests.
    Use this command::

         py.test